YouVersion PlatformYouVersion Platform

 Post-auth: Extracting user info from the JWT tokens

-Once you have the tokens from step 4, you can decode the JWTs to access user information and claims.
+Once you have the tokens from Auth Call 3, you can decode the JWTs to access user information and claims.

 Decoding JWTs